Saint Ildephonse of Seville Parish Church (Malasiqui): Present church

 Father Salvador Millan built the present church which was finished in 1897.
 However, another earthquake destroyed the church on July 16, 1990, under Father Abraham R. Esquig.
 The convent was converted into a Catholic School, with the blessing of Msgr.
 Mariano Madriaga on July 2, 1972.
 The reconstruction of the damaged church was planned and executed by Architects Angel B. Abad, Roman A. Macaraeg and Alvin M. Torio during the term of Father Abraham R. Esquig.
 It was blessed on September 28, 2002.

 Parish priest

-The Parish priest is headed by Rev. Fr.
+The Parish is headed by Rev. Fr.
 Mario Dominic C. Sanchez.
-He was replaced by Rafael Tambao-An Cruz who became the third bishop of Diocese of Baguio.
+He replaced Rafael Tambaoan Cruz who became the third bishop of Diocese of Baguio.

-On June 20, 2024, its outgoing Parish Priest, Rafael Tambao-An Cruz was announced as the third bishop of the Diocese of Baguio, replacing then Bishop Victor Barnuevo Bendico, who was elevated as Capiz Archbishop in May 2023.
+On June 20, 2024, its outgoing Parish Priest, Rafael Tambaoan Cruz was announced as the third bishop of the Diocese of Baguio, replacing then Bishop Victor Barnuevo Bendico, who was elevated as Capiz Archbishop in May 2023.
 His episcopal ordination was held on September 7 at Dagupan Cathedral with Socrates Villegas as principal consecrator and Archbishop Charles John Brown.
 He was installed on September 17 by Archbishop Charles John Brown at Baguio Cathedral.